ibok/DECOEventType_beta/README.md

 To use, type into the terminal:
 > /path/to/main.py path/to/img_folder --c 40

 The script is not completely accurate and is being improved.
-Currently the average accuracy is roughly 68 percent and the speed is about 2 seconds per jpeg image.
-Ambiguous events are not included in the accuracy calculation.
+Currently the average accuracy is 89 percent and the speed is approximately 1.864 seconds per jpeg image.

 ### Info